hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

   thing written 10 months prior)

 + `_by` used frequently for method that necessarily take procs;
-  althgough this is also used when it is linguistically natural sounding given the following formal argument(s).
+  although this is also used when it is linguistically natural sounding given the following formal argument(s).

 + `calculate`, `calculate_*` - method must take a block. result of method